gy19cp/GEOG5990Assessment2/README.md

 A concise Model Summary can be found by selecting ['Model 2'](https://gy19cp.github.io/model2summary.html) in the sidebar on the website.
 Afterwards, an in-depth Model document can be found [here](https://gy19cp.github.io/------.html).

 This animated agent-based model uses 25 Drunks within a 300 by 300 raster grid environment.
 Drunks randomly move from the Pub to their respective Homes.
 Drunks can be guided by Police to their homes.
 Movements are tracked and a Microsoft Excel csv Density document is produced once a button within the Graphical User Interfacce (GUI) is pressed.
-Some issues exist as detailed in the in-depth document above.
+Some issues exist as detailed in the in-depth document mentioned above.
+Previous versions (2 & 3) are available to run, containing different working functions.
+If Version 1 (most up-to-date model), Version 2 and 3 were all merged it would produce the ideal working model.

 ### Contents
 -	[Model*](https://gy19cp.github.io/model2.py) - Current up-to-date Model (Version 1) to download and run.
 It contains detailed explanatory comments, testing and debugging.